first95/lessons-learned/2017 for 2018/john.md

 * Encoders on all the things

 Would be really great just to have a rock solid motion control module for each drive pod.
 Would be super cool to have a test stand for a motor to push against.

+We could feasibly design the robot's software in advance of the build season, and then write modules to support features that are likely to be present in the game.
+Taken to the extreme, you could write a meta-language in which you define the robot's behavior in config files.

+Testing.

+Would it be better to use the command and subsystem framework provided by the wpilib?